 JOSE ANTONIO PENAS / SCIENCE PHOTO LIBRARY JOSE ANTONIO PENAS / SCIENCE PHOTO LIBRARY

 Process of fossilization.
 Artwork showing the process by which organic matter can become fossilised.
 At far left, a Stegosaurus dinosaur (Late Jurassic, 150 million years ago) dies on the bank of a river.
 The body becomes covered in sediments and the gradual replacement of the organic matter with minerals forms a fossil, preserving the shape and structure of the original organism.
 The discovery of the fossil is shown at far right.
-Across top are details of processes that can preserve internal details and details of soft tissues.
+At upper right are details of processes that can preserve internal details and details of soft tissues.
 The examples shown are ammonites and a marine reptile called an ichthyosaur.
-For this artwork with labels, see C020/8961.
+For this artwork without labels, see C020/8962.

 Model release not required.
 Property release not required.